erdavids/Portfolio/_posts/2021-03-29-Starting-a-Blog-in-2020.md

 I wish I had started something like this years ago, but for the wrong reasons.

-Somewhere in my head, there's a belief always there, hiding from me, that says if I had started much earlier, then I might <strong>currently</strong> be enjoying the success that others have.
+Somewhere in my head, there's a belief always there, hiding from me, that says if I had started much earlier, then I might currently be enjoying the success that others have.
 With a blog for example, I'm imagining thousands of daily readers and published collections sitting on the shelf, all available to me if I had only started sooner.

 Not only is this not true (it could be, but doubtful), it's a dangerous mentality that could easily block me from ever starting or pursuing anything at all.
 Starting something now does not mean I have less energy available to give it than if I had started sooner.
 Furthermore, it's a disservice to myself to only focus on the things that I have yet to start and ignore the things I have already done.